mehulagg/gitlab/doc/integration/elasticsearch.md

 > - A scheduled index deletion and the ability to cancel it was [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/38914) in GitLab 13.3.
 > - Support for retries during reindexing was [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/55681) in GitLab 13.12.

+To trigger the reindexing process:

+1. Sign in to your GitLab instance as an administrator.
-Under **Admin Area > Settings > Advanced Search > Elasticsearch zero-downtime reindexing**, select **Trigger cluster reindexing**.
+1. Go to **Admin Area > Settings > Advanced Search > Elasticsearch zero-downtime reindexing**.
+1. Select **Trigger cluster reindexing**.

 Reindexing can be a lengthy process depending on the size of your Elasticsearch cluster.

-WARNING:
-After the reindexing is completed, the original index will be scheduled to be deleted after 14 days.
-You can cancel this action by pressing the cancel button.
+After this process is completed, the original index is scheduled to be deleted after 14 days.
+You can cancel this action by pressing the **Cancel** button on the same page you triggered the reindexing process.

 While the reindexing is running, you will be able to follow its progress under that same section.